Homeland Security

 Graduates from the iMPS-HLS program will be able to…

-1. SEARCH AND SYNTHESIZE literature to integrate homeland security principles into disciplines and professional fields.
+1. APPLY/CREATE: Search and synthesize literature to integrate homeland security principles into disciplines and professional fields.

-2. INTEGRATE the use of disciplinary methods, techniques, and knowledge to solve practical problems.
+2. APPLY/CREATE: Integrate the use of disciplinary methods, techniques, and knowledge to solve practical problems.

-3. IDENTIFY AND ASSESS potential threats, vulnerabilities, and consequences in a context from local to global environments.
+3. KNOW: Identify and assess potential threats, vulnerabilities, and consequences in a context from local to global environments.

-4. EVALUATE scientific evidence and best practice to inform and improve real-world decisions.
+4. THINK: Evaluate scientific evidence and best practice to inform and improve real-world decisions.

-5. PRACTICE ethics and integrity as a foundation for analytical debate and conclusion.
+5. PROFESSIONAL PRACTICE: Practice ethics and integrity as a foundation for analytical debate and policy formation.

-6. APPLY leadership skills and principles to produce and act on information in a collaborative setting.
+6. PROFESSIONAL PRACTICE: Apply leadership skills and principles to produce and act on information in a collaborative setting.

-7. COMMUNICATE the major issues of their discipline effectively to a diverse community of the Homeland Security Enterprise.
+7. COMMUNICATE: Communicate the major issues of their discipline effectively to a diverse community of the Homeland Security Enterprise.

 Contact